 Laura Hewitt Walker OH Affordable Housing LUC Omnibus ORD D1 1 development, design, construction, and operation phases.
-In addition to compliance with the draft 2 community relations plan, the applicant must hold at least one community meeting in-person, or 3 virtually in the event of an emergency that makes in-person meetings impracticable as declared 4 by the Mayor.
+In addition to compliance with the draf 2 community relations plan, the applicant must hold at least one community meeting in-person, or 3 virtually in the event of an emergency that makes in-person meetings impracticable as declared 4 by the Mayor.
 Virtual meetings may be offered to supplement in-person meetings.
 This meeting 5 shall be exclusively about the project and the applicant must send notice of the meeting to 6 neighbors at least within 500 feet of the site.
 7 D. Applicability.
 Low-income housing that vests according to Section 23.76.026 prior to 8 the effective date of this ordinance may also request waivers and modifications as authorized by 9 this Section 23.42.057 and the provisions of the zone.
 10 Section 7.
 Section 23.42.070 of the Seattle Municipal Code, enacted by Ordinance 11 125558, is amended as follows: 12 23.42.070 Parking for rented or leased multifamily dwelling units and commercial uses 13 A. Parking for multifamily dwelling units 14 1.
 Off-street parking accessory to rented or leased multifamily dwelling units shall 15 not be included in any dwelling unit rental agreement and shall be subject to a rental agreement 16 addendum or in a separate rental agreement.
 17 2. ((Multifamily residential uses with rent and income criteria as described in Part 18 HI of Table B for 23.54.015 shall be)) Moderate-income units are exempt from the requirement 19 of subsection 23.42.070.A.1.
 20 3.
 Multifamily dwelling units with individual garages that are functionally a part 21 of the dwelling unit, including but not limited to townhouses and rowhouses, shall be exempt 22 from the requirement of subsection 23.42.070.A.1.

-Laura Hewitt Walker OH Affordable Housing LUC Omnibus ORD 1 Section 11.
-Section 23.44.041 of the Seattle Municipal Code, last amended by Ordinance 2 126685, is amended as follows: 3 23.44.041 Accessory dwelling units 4 A. General provisions.
-The Director may authorize an accessory dwelling unit, and that 5 dwelling unit may be used as a residence, only under the following conditions: 6 1. ((Number of accessory dwelling units allowed on a lot 7 a.))
-In an NR1, NR2, and NR3 zone, a lot with or proposed for a principal 8 single-family dwelling unit may have up to two accessory dwelling units, provided that the 9 following conditions are met: 10 $((1) \frac{\text{Only}}{\text{Only}})$ ) a.
-No more than one accessory dwelling unit $((\frac{\text{may be}}{\text{be}}))$ is a 11 detached accessory dwelling unit; and 12 ((2)) b.
-A second accessory dwelling unit is allowed only if: 13 ((a) The second accessory dwelling unit is added by converting 14 floor)) 1) Floor area within an existing structure is converted to create the second accessory 15 dwelling unit; or 16 ((b) For a new structure, the applicant makes a commitment that 17 the)) 2) The applicant commits that an attached accessory dwelling unit in a new principal 18 structure ((containing an attached accessory dwelling unit or the new accessory structure 19 containing a)) or a new detached accessory dwelling unit will meet a green building standard and 20 shall demonstrate compliance with that commitment, all in accordance with Chapter 23.58D; or 21 ((c) the)) 3) The second accessory dwelling unit is a ((rental unit 22 affordable to and reserved solely for "income-eligible households," as defined in Section 23 23.58A.004, and is subject to an agreement specifying the affordable housing requirements under
+Section 11.
+Section 23.44.041 of the Seattle Municipal Code, last amended by Ordinance 126685, is amended as follows:

+23.44.041 Accessory dwelling units

+A. General provisions.
+The Director may authorize an accessory dwelling unit, and that dwelling unit may be used as a residence, only under the following conditions:

+1. ((Number of accessory dwelling units allowed on a lot

+a.))
+In an NR1, NR2, and NR3 zone, a lot with or proposed for a principal single-family dwelling unit may have up to two accessory dwelling units, provided that the following conditions are met:

+$((1) \frac{\text{Only}}{\text{Only}})$ ) a.
+No more than one accessory dwelling unit $((\frac{\text{may be}}{\text{be}}))$ is a detached accessory dwelling unit; and floor)) 1) Floor area within an existing structure is converted to create the second accessory dwelling unit; or

+((2)) b.
+A second accessory dwelling unit is allowed only if:

+((a) The second accessory dwelling unit is added by converting the)) 2) The applicant commits that an attached accessory dwelling unit in a new principal structure ((containing an attached accessory dwelling unit or the new accessory structure containing a)) or a new detached accessory dwelling unit will meet a green building standard and shall demonstrate compliance with that commitment, all in accordance with Chapter 23.58D; or affordable to and reserved solely for "income-eligible households," as defined in Section

+16 ((b) For a new structure, the applicant makes a commitment that

+((c) the)) 3) The second accessory dwelling unit is a ((rental unit

+23.58A.004, and is subject to an agreement specifying the affordable housing requirements under